Table of contents

 - Multiple fulfillment methods

 - Integration with the tools you already use

 Once you figure out the channel to try, the next step is to get a read on how much inventory you have.
 Taking stock lets you see if you need to reorder, source from new suppliers or, if you create your own products, manufacture more.
 Having a real-time view across all your channels also makes it easier to manage, allowing you to create a better customer experience.

 Inventory counting can be done once a year through a full physical inventory count or on a more regular basis through cycle counting, which can help you improve your inventory accuracy.
-A best practice for counting your inventory is to use inventory management software, which can streamline the labour-intensive process.
-For example, Square’s inventory management system can help you make it easier to conduct a count with a barcode scanner and real-time software.
+A best practice for counting your inventory is to use inventory management software, which can streamline the labor-intensive process.
+For example, Square’s inventory management system can help you make it easier to conduct a count with a bar code scanner and real-time software.

 Build your item profiles in your inventory management system